 One thing to keep in mind when considering a DIY powder coating setup, however, is that lots of things can be powder coated—not just auto parts.
 Plus, powder coating is 100% forgiving (pre-cured), less messy (kinda), and much more durable than paint.

 What You’ll Need

 You’ll need an air compressor to use the DIY powder coat guns below.
-Most guns only require 5-10 PSI, so almost any light-duty compressor will do, like the popular Porter-Cable Pancake ($140).
-You’ll need a good regulator, too, if your air compressor doesn’t have one built-in.
+Most guns only require 5-10 PSI, so almost any light-duty compressor will do, like the popular Porter-Cable Pancake.
+You’ll need A good regulator, too, if your air compressor doesn’t have one built-in.

-There are a few options I personally would consider (really, just two):
+There are a few options I personally would consider (really, just three):

 For me personally, Eastwood is just a brand I trust more.
 Their DIY powder coat gun, the HotCoat, is in its second generation, with several improvements—most notably its new dual-voltage setting, offering more effective coverage of large areas.

 Most powder coat guns will work with most powders.
-One very popular powder coat powder color in the DIY automotive parts powder coating space is the Sherwin Williams Mirror Gloss Black ($11/lb).
-It looks amazing.
-Eastwood is also known for its HotCoat powders, with over 100 colors available in various colors and textures, including metallic, gloss, flat, textured, and translucent colors.
+One very popular powder coat powder color in the DIY automotive parts powder coating space is the Eastwood HotCoat powders with over 100 colors available in various colors and textures, including metallic, gloss, flat, textured, and translucent colors.

 One cool thing to consider with powder coating is that you can achieve lots of great custom colors and effects by laying down powder on different types of finishes and other cured powder colors being used as a base coat.

 For example, cured orange powder coating on a chrome finish looks different than cured orange powder coating on a chrome finish with a cured white powder coat base.
 Experimentation is encouraged!